-At this time, the specific itinerary and venues are being finalized, including pricing.
+The specific itinerary is being finalized, including pricing.

 If you are interested, and would like updates as details become available, please submit your contact information by clicking the blue button below.
 There is no obligation or commitment.

 Trip Package Will Include: